porsche-design-system/porsche-design-system/packages/storefront/src/pages/general/flash-of-unstyled-content.md

 First approach via the `pdsLoader`.
 Maybe you already wondered why there is a `before`, `after` and  `first-line` in the loader style.
 If you use the
-`loaderAllFonts` from the `@porsche-design-system/assets` package and you statically inject the stylesheet in the head of your application, the `pdsLoader` triggers the loading of our webfont in all different weights that we provide.
+`loaderAllFonts` from the `@porsche-design-system/assets` package and you statically inject the stylesheet in the head of your application, the `pdsLoader` triggers the loading of our latin webfont in all different weights that we provide.
 If you dont want all weights to be loaded we provide the `loaderRegular` which only loads the regular font per default.
 Add `loaderThin`, `loaderSemibold` or `loaderBold` to customize which font-weights you want to load.